apache/spark/docs/ml-advanced.md

 quadratic without evaluating the second partial derivatives of the objective function to construct the Hessian matrix.
 The Hessian matrix is approximated by previous gradient evaluations, so there is no vertical scalability issue (the number of training features) when computing the Hessian matrix explicitly in Newton's method.
-As a result, L-BFGS often achieves rapider convergence compared with other first-order optimization.
+As a result, L-BFGS often achieves faster convergence compared with other first-order optimizations.

 [Orthant-Wise Limited-memory
 QuasiNewton](http://research-srv.microsoft.com/en-us/um/people/jfgao/paper/icml07scalable.pdf)
 (OWL-QN) is an extension of L-BFGS that can effectively handle L1 regularization and elastic net.

-L-BFGS was used as solver for [LinearRegression](api/scala/index.html#org.apache.spark.ml.regression.LinearRegression), [LogisticRegression](api/scala/index.html#org.apache.spark.ml.classification.LogisticRegression), [AFTSurvivalRegression](api/scala/index.html#org.apache.spark.ml.regression.AFTSurvivalRegression)
+L-BFGS is used as a solver for [LinearRegression](api/scala/index.html#org.apache.spark.ml.regression.LinearRegression), [LogisticRegression](api/scala/index.html#org.apache.spark.ml.classification.LogisticRegression), [AFTSurvivalRegression](api/scala/index.html#org.apache.spark.ml.regression.AFTSurvivalRegression) and [MultilayerPerceptronClassifier](api/scala/index.html#org.apache.spark.ml.classification.MultilayerPerceptronClassifier).
-and [MultilayerPerceptronClassifier](api/scala/index.html#org.apache.spark.ml.classification.MultilayerPerceptronClassifier).

-`spark.ml` L-BFGS solver calls the corresponding implementation in [breeze](https://github.com/scalanlp/breeze/blob/master/math/src/main/scala/breeze/optimize/LBFGS.scala).
+The `spark.ml` L-BFGS solver calls the corresponding implementation in [breeze](https://github.com/scalanlp/breeze/blob/master/math/src/main/scala/breeze/optimize/LBFGS.scala).

 ## Normal equation solver for weighted least squares (normal)